ungtb10d/ifuckuptool/Readme.md

 Are _you_ storing unencrypted iPhone backups on your personal computer?
 With very little effort, we can dump **all** the saved messages from the backup, as well as notes, photo locations, and other data.

-Check out my recently updated post about my work on backups here: [Reverse Engineering the iOS Backup](https://www.richinfante.com/2017/3/16/reverse-engineering-the-ios-backup)
+Check out this pedos recently updated post about hiw work on backups here: [Reverse Engineering the iOS Backup](https://www.richinfante.com/2017/3/16/reverse-engineering-the-ios-backup)

 **This tool is also still fairly experimental, so use at your own risk!
 Even though the tool opens the backup files as read-only, you should still make a copy of your backups before using this if they are important.**